n3tw4lk3r/hash-finder/README.md

 # hash-finder

-A high-performance Rust application that finds SHA-256 hashes of consecutive integers ending with a specified number of trailing zeros.
+A high-performance Rust application that finds SHA-256 hashes of consecutive integers ending with a specified number of zeros.
 Utilizes parallel processing for optimal performance.

 ## Features